Dynamic density correlations in a baryon rich fluid using Mori-Zwanzig-Nakjima projection operator method: Density correlations for the equilibrium fluctuations

 To bring out the genuine relativistic effects in the density correlations consider a gas of massless particles.
 In the massless limit $\zeta=0$ .
 Thus only shear viscosity and thermal conductivity terms contribute to the sound attenuation as,

 where,

-$\Gamma_{S,R}$ is the relativistic counterpart of sound attenuation. $\delta\Gamma_{\text{S,R}}$ is a purely relativistic correction.
+where $\Gamma_{S,R}$ is the relativistic counterpart of sound attenuation. $\delta\Gamma_{\text{S,R}}$ is a purely relativistic correction.
 In the extreme relativistic limit, i.e when $T_0$ is very large or when the kinetic energy dominates the rest-mass energy, we can approximate the gas by its ideal limit.
-In this limit $\delta\Gamma_{\text{S,R}}\simeq -\frac{\kappa}{24n_{b,0}}$.
+For a massless ideal classical gas, we have $\tilde{C}_P=4, \tilde{C}_n=3, \alpha_P=1/T_0, C_s^2=1/3$.
+In this limit, $\delta\Gamma_{\text{S,R}}\simeq -\frac{\kappa}{24n_{b,0}}$.
 On the other hand, $\delta\Gamma_{\text{S,R}} \rightarrow 0$ in the non-relativistic limit ($T_0\rightarrow 0$ or when the rest-mass energy dominates the kinetic energy).
 Thus the relativistic correction to the sound attenuation is always negative.
-This implies that the Brillouin peaks are enhanced with the width reduced by an amount $\delta\Gamma_{\text{R}}$ as compared to its non-relativistic counterpart.
-On the other hand the thermal diffusivity is practically remain unaltered for the relativistic systems and hence the the strength and the width of the Rayleigh peaks are not affected by the relativistic effects.
+This implies that for a relativistic fluid the Brillouin peaks are enhanced and its width reduced by an amount $\delta\Gamma_{\text{R}}$ as compared to non-relativistic counterpart.
+On the other hand, the width Rayleigh peak is practically remain unaltered for the relativistic systems.
+Reason for this is twofold.
+First, there are no relativistic corrections to $\Gamma_T$.
+Second, albeit the thermal diffusivity of the relativistic system ($D_T=\frac{\kappa}{h_{0}\tilde{C}_P}$) is different from its non-relativistic counterpart ($D^{NR}_T=\frac{\kappa}{n_{b,0}\tilde{C}_P}$), the expression for Rayleigh peak, $\Gamma_T=\frac{\kappa}{n_{b,0}\tilde{C}_P}=D_T$ exactly matches its non-relativistic counterpart.
+Hence the the strength and the width of the Rayleigh peak is not affected by the relativistic effects.

+Finally, for a massless ideal classical gas case, the width of Brillouin peak reduces to $ \Gamma_{S,R}=\frac{\eta}{6n_{b,0}T_0}$.
+Thus, the bulk viscosity and the thermal conductivity does not have a net effect on the Brillouin peaks.
+This is because of the cancellation of terms involving thermal conductivity and because $\zeta=0$ for the massless gas.